World Botanical Associates Web Page

 Niebla and Vermilacinia (Ramalinaceae) from California and Baja

 The above publication describes 70 species, 42 in Niebla (and one variety) and 28 in Vermilacinia (Spjut 1996).
 Five new species have since been described in Vermilacinia, four from Baja California and Baja California Sur (Sérusiaux et al. 2010; Spjut et al. 2020).
 The Mexico state of Baja California was previously known as Baja California Norte (BCN) as referred to in the above publication.
 The entire peninsular region and islands were classified into floristic provinces as shown on a Baja phytogeographic map with names for the geographic locations along the Pacific Coast where collections were made; e.g., Niebla suffnessii.
 Unpublished species by name (ineditus) are recognized in both genera on this website.
 Thin-layer chromatography was routinely employed to identify secondary metabolites in Niebla and Vermilacinia.

 The Magdalena Region probably has the fewest endemic species.
 Extrapolating from DNA phylogeny studies, these include Vermilacinia corrugata on the main peninsula where the type specimen was collected, and an apotheciate species of Niebla on Isla Santa Margarita.
-The southernmost occurrence of Niebla was observed (in 1996) to be isidiate species near Punta San Gregorio that are likely to belong to N. usneoides (sekikiac acid) and N. isidiaescens (divaricatic cid).
+The southernmost occurrence of Niebla was observed (in 1996) to be isidiate species near Punta San Gregorio that are likely N. usneoides (sekikiac acid) and N. isidiaescens (divaricatic acid).

 Both genera are related to the ± cosmopolitan Ramalina and one other genus, Namibialina, endemic to coastal southwestern Africa; all supported by DNA phylogeny (Sérusiaux et al. 2010; Spjut et al. 2020).
 Their phylogenetic relationship to the crustose Ramalinaceae remains unresolved.